 Liechtenstein: Law of Offshore

-The new single authority assumed the functions and responsibilities of the three existing regulatory bodies, namely the Financial Services Authority, the Due Diligence Unit, and the Insurance Division of the Office of Economic Affairs.
+From 1 January 2005, a new Financial Market Authority assumed the functions and responsibilities of the three previous regulatory bodies, the Financial Services Authority, Due Diligence Unit, and Insurance Division of the Office of Economic Affairs.
 The FMA also took over the existing staff of the three authorities.

 Under the auspices of the legislation, the Financial Market Authority assumed responsibility for safeguarding the stability of the Liechtenstein financial market, the protection of customers, the prevention of abuses, and the implementation of and compliance with recognized international standards.